pardhap18/demo_code/readme.txt

 2) Along with terraform code for infrastructure set up, I used ansible for configuration of jenkins server in ec2 instance.

 3) In the same way as above, created tomcat webserver using terraform and ansible in another ec2 instance.

+4) Use jenkins pipeline for CI/CD to tomcat webserver.